redis/redis-doc/topics/memory-optimization.md

     HSET object:12 34 somevalue

-As you can see every hash will end containing 100 fields, that is an ptimal compromise between CPU and memory saved.
+As you can see every hash will end containing 100 fields, that is an optimal compromise between CPU and memory saved.

 There is another very important thing to note, with this schema every hash will have more or